-Praise the LORD, O my soul, and forget not all his benefits;
+Praise the LORD, O my soul: and forget not all his benefits:

-Who forgive h all thy sin, and healeth all thine infirmities;
+Who forgiveth all thy sin: and healeth all thine infirmities:

-Who saveth thy life from destruction, and crowneth thee with mercy and loving-kindness.
+Who saveth thy life from destruction: and crowneth thee with mercy and loving-kindness.

-O praise the LORD, ye Angels of his, ye that excel in strength; ye that fulfil his commandment, and hearken unto the voice of his word.
+O praise the LORD ye angels of his, ye that excel in strength: ye that fulfil his commandment, and hearken unto the voice of his word.

-O praise the LORD, all ye his hosts; ye servants of his that do his pleasure.
+O praise the LORD, all ye his hosts: ye servants of his that do his pleasure.

-O speak good of the LORD, all ye works of his, in all places of his dominion; praise thou the LORD, O my soul.
+O speak good of the LORD all ye works of his, in all places of his dominion: praise thou the LORD, O my soul.

-¶ Then shall be said the Apostles' Creed by the Minister and the People, standing.
-And any Churches may omit the words, He descended into hell, or may, instead of them, use the words, He went into the place of departed spirits, which are considered as words of the same meaning in the Creed.
+¶Then shall be said the Apostles' Creed by the Minister and the people, standing.
+And any churches may, instead of the words He descended into hell, use the words He went into the place of departed spirits which are considered as words of the same meaning in the Creed.

-I BELIEVE in God the Father Almighty, Maker of heavenand earth: And in Jesus Christ his only Son our Lord; Who was conceived by the Holy Ghost, Born of the Virgin Mary; Suffered under Pontius Pilate, Was crucified, dead, and buried; He descended into hell, The third day he rose from the dead; He ascended into heaven, And sitteth on the right hand of God the Father Al-mighty; From thence he shall come to judge the quick and the dead.
+IBELIEVE in God the Father Almighty, Maker of heaven and earth:

+And in Jesus Christ his only Son our Lord: Who was conceived by the Holy Ghost, Born of the Virgin Mary Suffered under Pontius Pilate, Was crucified, dead, and buried: He descended into hell; The third day he rose again from the dead: He ascended into heaven, And sitteth on the right hand of God the Father Almighty: From thence he shall come to judge the quick and the dead.

-I believe in the Holy Ghost; The holy Catholic Church; The Communion of Saints; The Forgiveness of sins; The Resurrection of the body; And the Life everlasting.
+I believe in the Holy Ghost: The holy Catholic Church; The Communion of Saints: The Forgiveness of sins: The Resurrection of the body: And the Life everlasting.
 Amen.

-I^{BELIEVE} in one God the Father Almighty, Maker of heaven and earth, And of all things visible and invisible:
+IBELIEVE in one God the Father Almighty, Maker of heaven and earth, And of all things visible and invisible:

-And in one Lord Jesus Christ, the only-begotten Son of God, Begotten of His Father before all worlds, God of God, Light of Light, Very God of very God; Begotten, not made, Being of one substance with the Father, By Whom all things were made: Who for us men, and for our salvation came down from heaven, And was incarnate by the Holy Ghost of the Virgin Mary, And was made man: And was crucified also for us under Pontius Pilate; He suffered and was buried: And the third day Herose again according to the Scriptures: And ascended into heaven, And sitteth on the right hand of the Father.
-And He shall come again with glory to judge both the quick and the dead, Whose kingdom shall have no end.
+And in one Lord Jesus Christ, the only-begotten Son of God; Begotten of his Father before all worlds, God of God, Light of Light, Very God of very God; Begotten, not made; Being of one substance with the Father; By whom all things were made: Who for us men and for our salvation came down from heaven, And was incarnate by the Holy Ghost of the Virgin Mary, And was made man: And was crucified also for us under Pontius Pilate; He suffered and was buried: And the third day he rose again according to the Scriptures: And ascended into heaven, And sitteth on the right hand of the Father: And he shall come again, with glory, to judge both the quick and the dead; Whose kingdom shall have no end.

-And I believe in the Holy Ghost, the Lord, and Giver of Life, Who proceedeth from the Father and the Son, Who with the Father and the Son together is worshipped and glorified, Who spake by the Prophets.
-And I believe one Catholick and Apostolick Church.
-I acknowledge one Baptism for the remission of sins: And I look for the Resurrection of the dead: And the Life of the world to come.
+And I believe in the Holy Ghost, The Lord, and Giver of Life, Who proceedeth from the Father and the Son; Who with the Father and the Son together is worshipped and glorified; Who spake by the Prophets: And I believe one Catholic and Apostolic Church: I acknowledge one Baptism for the remission of sins: And I look for the Resurrection of the dead: And the Life of the world to come.
 Amen.

-¶ And after that, these Prayers following, all devoutly kneeling; the Minister first pronouncing,
+\P And after that, these Prayers following, all devoutly kneeling, the Minister first pronouncing,

-The Lord be with you.
+The Lord be with you

 Answer.
 And with thy spirit.